DevEnv-94/logging_project/README.md

 * Unsafe user session was only on http://pay.shop.com

-##### Determine the average number of active containers per month
+##### Average number of active containers per month

 ![containers_per_month](https://github.com/DevEnv-94/logging_project/blob/master/images/Screenshot%202022-06-15%20at%2023.53.36.png)

-* Unic count of containers divided to 12 = 294

-* if to be completely accurate it would be Unic count of containers divided to 357days(date range of historical data) multiply 366(days in 2020) and then divide to 12. ~~ 301,4
+* The unique count of containers divided by 12 is 294.
+To be completely accurate, it would be necessary to divide the unique count of containers by 357 (the number of days in the range of historical data), multiply that number by 366 (the number of days in 2020), and then divide the result by 12.
+This would yield an average of approximately 301.4 containers per month.

-##### Determine the average lifetime of a single container.
+##### Average lifetime of a single container

 ![GET_request](https://github.com/DevEnv-94/logging_project/blob/master/images/Screenshot%202022-06-15%20at%2023.58.40.png)
 ![Answer](https://github.com/DevEnv-94/logging_project/blob/master/images/Screenshot%202022-06-15%20at%2023.58.57.png)